JohannesMerkt/Deno-Web-Crawler-Practice/Readme.md

-# Practice Implementing a Web Server
+# Practice Implementing a basic Web Crawler

-I wanted to use Deno which is fairly new and figure out how to build a webserver with it.
+I wanted to use Deno which is fairly new.
 Its a secure javascript/typescript runtime aiming to fix all issues nodejs has.
 See: https://deno.land

 ## Running the script